tedyoung/supermarket-checkout-pricer-exercise/README.md

 A story to start with is:

-      Given a toothbrush product that has a price of $1 When toothbrush is added to the cart
+      Given a toothbrush product that has a price of $1 When a toothbrush is added to the cart
       Then querying cart's total price returns $1.00

 And you can follow up with: